rafaeldelboni/paro/README.md

 - [ ] Documentation
 - [ ] Instalation Script (Like rustup install)
 - Extras Features
-  - [ ] Configuration to override the destination file path will be symlinked or copied (-o --override-path)
+  - [x] Configuration to override the destination file path will be symlinked or copied (-n --destination)
   - [ ] Sync command (delete files that are set to be ignored) (-S --sync)
   - [ ] Create an inclusion list for already doted files in your dotfiles directory to be included as symlink or copy (-I --include-dotted)
   - [ ] Split config files in two where you have configs and ignore files in different files